The Case for High School Financial Literacy

 Admittedly, a high school focus could omit some of the students who have dropped out of high school.
-The National Center for Education Statistics indicates that the high school dropout rate (the percentage of 16- through 24-year-olds who are not enrolled in school and have not earned a high school credential) was 7% in 2013.2
+The National Center for Education Statistics indicates that the high school dropout rate (the percentage of people ages 16 through 24 who are not enrolled in school and have not earned a high school credential) was about 6% in 2015.2

 Personal finance education in high school provides students with the knowledge and skills to manage financial resources effectively for a lifetime of financial well-being.
 Here are just some of the reasons our young people need to learn about personal finance:

-- The number of financial decisions an individual has to make continues to increase, and the variety and complexity of financial products continues to grow.
-Young people often do not understand debit and credit cards, mortgages, banking, investment and insurance products and services, payday lending, rent-to-own, credit reports, credit scores, etc.
+- The number of financial decisions an individual must make continues to increase, and the variety and complexity of financial products continues to grow.
+Young people often do not understand debit and credit cards, mortgages, banking, investment and insurance products and services, payday lending, rent-to-own products, credit reports, credit scores, etc.

-- Many students do not understand that one of the most important financial decisions they will make in their lives is choosing whether they should pursue post-secondary education or not after high school, and if they decide to pursue additional education, what field to specialize in.
+- Many students do not understand that one of the most important financial decisions they will make in their lives is choosing whether they should go to college after high school, and if they decide to pursue additional education, what field to specialize in.

-- Most college students borrow to finance their education, yet often do so without fully understanding how much debt is appropriate for their education or the connection between their area of study and the income level that they can expect upon graduation.
-Many students attend college without understanding financial aid, loans, debt, credit, inflation and budgeting.
+- Most college students borrow to finance their education, yet they often do so without fully understanding how much debt is appropriate for their education or the connection between their area of study and the income level that they can expect upon graduation.
+Many students attend college without understanding financial aid, loans, debt, credit, inflation, budgeting and credit scores.